winitzki/scall/tutorial/programming_dhall.md

 So, we cannot simply use `safeDiv` inside a function that takes an argument `y : Natural` and then divides by `y`.
 Any usage of `safeDiv x y` will require us somehow to obtain a value of type `Nonzero y`.
 That value serves as a witness that the number `y` is not zero.
-Any function that uses `saveDiv` for dividing by an unknown value `y` will have to require an additional witness argument of type `Nonzero y`.
+Any function that uses `saveDiv` for dividing by an unknown value `y` will also require an additional witness argument of type `Nonzero y`.

 The advantage of using this technique is that we will guarantee, at typechecking time, that programs will never divide by zero.